 Bitter taste adjusts the Heart: The bitter taste goes to the bones, and an excess of it should be avoided in bone diseases.
 Bitter flavor is the most drying and so is the prominent choice to rid damp heat.
 In excess and for certain constitutional types, bitter dries the valuable moisture of the spleen and stomach.
 If the Heart is diseased one should limit or eliminate foods with an inherent salty taste (control cycle of water).

-Sweet taste adjusts the Spleen: Sweet taste adjusts the energy and function of the spleen which affects the flesh & muscles.
+Sweet taste adjusts the Spleen: Sweet taste adjusts the energy and function of the spleen which affects the flesh and muscles.
 A modest/small amount can accent the spleen and stomach earth energy and function.
 Whereas, an excess of inherently sweet food can weaken the spleen causing plumpness of the flesh and tissues, and weakness of the muscles.
-An excess of sweet food cools, engenders moisture and causes stuffiness in the heart QI.
+An excess of sweet food cools, engenders moisture and causes stuffiness in the Heart Qi.
 If the Spleen is diseased one should eat little or no sour foods (control cycle of wood).

-Simple food combinations, No overeating, Always freshly picked, organic, locally sourced fruits and vegetables, Root vegetables which nourish our own roots, Little or no animal flesh Avoid: Alcohol, Coffee–even decaf, Black tea and Soft drinks, Fried, Greasy and Rich foods, Regular consumption of tropical fruits and juices, and All processed and junk foods.
+Simple food combinations, No overeating, Always freshly picked, organic, locally sourced fruits and vegetables, Root vegetables which nourish our own roots, very little or no animal flesh Avoid: Alcohol, Coffee–even decaf, Black tea and Soft drinks, Fried, Greasy and Rich foods, consumption of tropical fruits and juices, and All processed and junk foods.

 Steaming and Blanching: A moistening, purifying and ultimately yin cooking technique.
 Foods that have been steamed or blanched become infused with condensation and accent the fluid added by this cooking process.
 When steamed food is ingested it engenders heat cooling and yin preserving to the body.